 Data displayed Allocated Size used%".
-The percentage of tablespace pages used out all usable allocated pages. : of $\textbf{Total Size Used \%.} \ \textbf{Tablespace utilization \% including free space on the sytstem and DB2 architecture limits}$ file Alarms .
+The percentage of tablespace pages used out of all usable allocated pages. • Total Size Used %.
+Tablespace utilization % including free space on the file sytstem and DB2 architecture limits Alarms.
 The number of warning, critical, and fatal alarms for this DB2 database tablespace.
 The dwell shows the most recent alarms raised against this tablespace, sorted by severity.
-Click this field to view the Alar list.
-This list allows browsing through the alarms, which are sorted accord to severity.
-See the Foglight Online Help, Monitoring System-Wide Alarm for details on the alarm information. ding Auto Resize.
+Click this field to view the Alarms list.
+This list allows browsing through the alarms, which are sorted according to severity.
+See the Foglight Online Help, Monitoring System-Wide Alarms for details on the alarm information.
+Auto Resize.
 Relates to the DMS tablespaces and storage tables stored automatically.
 A setting of one indicates enablement of the auto resizing.
-Auto Storage.
+Auto Storage .
 Describes whether the tablespace was created as an automatic storage tablespace.
-A value of 1 (Auto) means yes; 0 means it no. Containers.
+A value of 1 (Auto) means yes; 0 means no. • Containers.
 Container count.
 Content Type.
-Text identifier defining the size or type of the tablespace: ANY, LARGE, SYSTEMP, or USRTEMP. : ID.
+Text identifier defining the size or type of the tablespace: ANY, LARGE, SYSTEMP, or USRTEMP. • ID.
 Numerical identification of the tablespace.
 Name.
 The name of the tablespace.
-Clicking the tablespace name drills down further to the Tablespace-specific page. i Page Size.
-Total page size in KBs.
-Rebalancer Mode.
-Indicates if the current re-balancing process is remove space from a tablespace or adding space to a tablespace. /ing N Only applicable to a DMS tablespace.
-State.
+Clicking the tablespace name drills down further to the Tablespace-specific page. • Page Size.
+Total page size in KBs. , Rebalancer Mode.
+Indicates if the current re-balancing process is removing space from a tablespace or adding space to a tablespace.
+NO E: Only applicable to a DMS tablespace. • State.
 Text identifier of the tablespace state.
 Total Size.
-The total amount of allocated space (in megabytes) in this tablespace.
-Type.
+The total amount of allocated space (in megabytes) in this tablespace. • Type.
 Text identifier of DMS or SMS.